mrw/mrw.github.io/_posts/2018-03-27-ordering-at-katzs-deli.markdown

 [Katz's Deli](https://www.katzsdelicatessen.com/) has the best pastrami in NYC, and maybe in the world.
 Everyone should go there when they visit New York.
 Here's how to make the best of your visit:

 1. When you go in they'll give you a ticket.
 Don't lose the ticket; anything you order has to be put on it so they know what to charge you later.
-1. Go directly to the counter on the right.
-Don't sit on the left; don't do waiter service.
+1. Go directly to the counter on the right (for counter service).
+Don't sit on the left (the left tables are waiter service).
 1. Each cutter/slicer has their own line.
 The line on the closest one is usually longest because people don't realize that.
 So move in a little bit.
 1. While waiting in line, have visible cash in your hand as a tip.
 A few singles, maybe a $5 if you're ordering for more than one person. **Make sure to tip your cutter**.
 1. When it's your turn, walk up to the cutter and make sure they see you put the cash in their cup.
 This should happen before you order.